What are Investment Securities?

 #4 – Variable Income Bearing Securities

-Securities other than fixed income bearing securities are considered as variable income bearing securities.
+Securities other than fixed income bearing securities are considered variable income-bearing securities.
 Return on these securities is not fixed and varies because of the changes in the market factors.

 #5 – Common Stock or Equity

 Common stockholders are the owners of the company.
 It means such stockholders have ultimate rights over the profits and assets of the company.
-Income on such stock is variable depending on the risk, rate of return, liquidity, growth, marketability, etc. Such investments are riskier as well as more liquid investments.
-These investment securities can easily be traded in primary as well as the secondary markets.
+Income on such stock is variable depending on the risk, rate of return, liquidity, growth, marketability, etc. In case of sale of investment securities, such investments are risker as well as more liquid investments.
+These collective investment securities can easily be traded in primary as well as secondary markets.

 #6 – Mutual Funds